-- d. (d) The reduction in Net Lost Revenues due to Net Found Revenues (offset by any approved and applicable negative found revenues) shall be trued up in a manner consistent with the true-up of Net Lost Revenues. - (e) The combined total of all vintage year true-ups calculated in a given year self-up R8-69 proceeding shall be incorporated into the appropriate DSM/EE EMF billing factor. - f.
-Beginning with the projection of Vintage Year 2026 in the Company's 2025 Annual DSM/EE Rider filing, to the extent a Revenue Decoupling Mechanism (RDM) is in effect for customers served by the Company, the recoverable residential NLR based on kWh sales reductions for the months within any Vintage Years that align with the RDM shall be implicitly recovered through the RDM and will not be included for recovery in the Annual DSM/EE Rider filing.
-The applicable NLRs will be included in the RDM by not subtracting them in the RDM template calculation.
-If an RDM is only in effect for a partial DSM/EE vintage year (rate period), the parties will engage in good faith discussions to determine the appropriate DSM/EE rider or revenue decoupling rider proceeding in which the Company will recover residential NLR.¶ - g.
-The Company will continue to calculate residential NLRs in the manner consistent with the methodology used in the 2023 DSM/EE Annual rider proceeding and report this information in its annual DSM/EE rider proceeding. - h.
-Beginning with the projection of Vintage Year 2027 in the Company's 2026 Annual DSM/EE Rider filing and in any subsequent Annual DSM/EE Rider filings under this Mechanism, if an RDM is pending before the Commission at the time of the DSM/EE rider filing, the Company will include in that filing projections of DSM/EE rates reflecting recovery both with and without NLR for the months and rate schedules subject to the RDM.¶ - 67.
+- d. (d) The reduction in Net Lost Revenues due to Net Found Revenues (offset by any approved and applicable negative found revenues) shall be trued up in a manner consistent with the true-up of Net Lost Revenues. - (e) The combined total of all vintage year true-ups calculated in a given year self-ups Rule R8-69 proceeding shall be incorporated into the appropriate DSM/EE EMF billing factor. - f.
+To the extent a revenue decoupling rider is in effect for customers served by the Company, the recoverable NLR, based on kWh sales reductions and kW savings verified by the EM&V process and approved by the Commission for a Vintage Year for customers included in decoupling, shall be included in the calculation of the revenue decoupling mechanism.
+This inclusion in revenue decoupling will ensure that NLR continue to be directly tied to verified results of EE programs but are not double-recovered from customers included in the revenue decoupling mechanism.¶ - 66.
 Recoverable Net Lost Revenues shall be directly assigned to the program and vintage year with which they are associated.